 In order to develop a successful portfolio, students are recommended to demonstrate how their learning has grown since starting the graduate program, offering evidence from their completed assignments, projects and publications.
 This should be done in a reflective fashion.
 Students are recommended to place emphasis on developing the self-assessment of progress and plans for the intended dissertation.
 Both should be explained in sufficient detail.
 Contributions to knowledge should also be described.

 The portfolio will be evaluated by the Comprehensive Review Committee.
-The HCC GPD has the right to requests revisions to the Portfolio and to defer decision if a revision was necessary
+The HCC GPD has the right to request revisions to the Portfolio and to defer decision if a revision was necessary.